YeeTone/A3-CS109-2023Spring/docs/Readme.md

 ### Output Format

-The sqiral matrix after decompression.
+The spiral matrix after decompression.

 ### Sample with Explanation